The Serpent: Shop The 70s Style

 Channel Monique’s look today.

-The BBC’s eight-part true-crime drama The Serpent has had us all seriously enthralled in lockdown.
-The show follows Charles Sobhraj, (played by Tahar Rahim) who through a web of fraud and disguise, lured and murdered Western tourists who were travelling Southeast Asia in the 1970s.
+The BBC’s eight-part true-crime drama The Serpent had us all seriously enthralled in lockdown and even more so now it’s on Netflix.
+The show follows Charles Sobhraj, (played by Tahar Rahim) who through a web of fraud and disguise, lured and murdered Western tourists who were traveling Southeast Asia in the 1970s.
 The series is set upon the rich backdrop of Bangkok, Paris, and Nepal—the entire aesthetic of the show seriously stylised, despite its heavy subject matter.

 There were many takeaways to note from the series, but mostly we can’t stop thinking about the French serial killer’s girlfriend and accomplice Marie-Andrée Leclerc, played sublimely by Jenna Coleman.
 Sobhraj, who was nicknamed the serpent due to his expert deception and evasion, gave Marie the new name of Monique—thereby creating an alter-ego fit for their crimes.
 Nowhere was this shown more so than in their outward appearance.
 Chatting clothes may seem flippant in this tale of tragedy, yet the couple’s wardrobes were an integral part of their ruse—they enticed their victims by trapping them within their glamorous façade.
 Sobhraj posed as a gem dealer and photographer and ‘Monique’ as a model.